allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

  * (in Polish) [Wykorzystanie języka Groovy w testach](https://www.youtube.com/watch?v=EGKOSUBGy8M) by Mirosław Gołda, presented at [Toruń JUG](http://torun.jug.pl/) meeting (2015)

- You can also read about other tools used for testing in article [Testing RESTful services and their clients](http://allegrotech.io/testing-restful-service-and-clients.html) by Rafał Głowiński.
+ You can also read about other testing tools in [Testing RESTful services and their clients](http://allegrotech.io/testing-restful-service-and-clients.html) by Rafał Głowiński.

 ```groovy